melt-umn/Abella-AG-Interface/silver_compilation/BasicEncoding.md

 The component relations combine the equation relations for each attribute declared by the component.
 For each attribute, the equation holds.
+We also want to add requirements that `is` relations hold for attributes of primitive types, which we do by using `is_attrVal` so we don't need separate cases for the cases where the attribute has and does not have a value.
 For our running example, this would be:
 ```
 Define wpd_node_Expr__host : nt_Expr -> node_tree -> prop by
   wpd_node_Expr__host Tree (ntr_Expr Node TreeCL) :=
+    forall ACtx AVal,
        ctx__Expr Tree (ntr_Expr Node TreeCL /\
+       access__ctx__Expr Node ACtx /\
+       is_attrVal (is_list (is_pair is_string is_integer)) ACtx /\
+       %
-    val__Expr Tree (ntr_Expr Node TreeCL.
+       val__Expr Tree (ntr_Expr Node TreeCL) /\
+       access__val__Expr Node AVal /\
+       is_attrVal is_integer AVal.
 ```
-Note that we use the full relations, not the component relation.
+Note that we use the full equation relations, not the component relations.
 This relation is going to be what ensures all productions from all components have these host-introduced attributes obeying their equations, so we need to use the full relation which governs all the component relations.

 Most relations built extensibly will replace their declared full relation in the composition with a definition with clauses which each